phil-l-brockwell/proximibee/README.md

 ##How does it work?
 A user visits a shop or a place fitted with a proximibee network beacon where they:
 - Can see and flick a list of the shop items automatically updating as they walk inside the shop (Beacons are so precise that we divided shops)
-- Can scan any object with the augmented reality functionnality to know more about a product
+- Can scan any object with the augmented reality functionality to know more about a product
 - Can add an item to the shopping cart and review a list of all added items
 - Can pay directly in the app using our payment system